blues/sparrow-reference-web-app/README.md

 Configure the _sparrow-starter_ environment

-1. `cp .env .env.production.local`
+1. `cp .env.local.example .env.production.local`
-2. Configure the _Required_ variables and optional ones if needed.
+2. Configure the _Required_ variables and the Azure variables.

 Build Dockerfile.prod and Deploy